jitensinha98/Naval-Mine-Identifier-using-ANN/README.md

 - First create a virtual environment and install tensorflow (ver.
 1.5)
 - Allow system site packages such as pandas,scikit-learn,numpy,scipy,matplotlib in the virtual environment.
-- This repository contains both the training model and the restored model.If you wish to train the model again, execute ***ANN.py***
+- This repository contains both the training model and the restored model.If you wish to train the model again,execute ***ANN.py***
 ```
 python3 ANN.py
 ```